 The green book ties in with the basket vignette and the yellow stems coordinate with what’s happening in my hutch.
 To break up all the hard lines, I draped this vintage lace hanky across the top of the book.
 Isn’t it so pretty?!
 Another thrift store find!

-The un-cluttered and modest look of the mantel is so appealing to me, especially for the hot Summer months.
+The un-cluttered and modest look of the mantel is so appealing to me, especially for the hot summer months.
 This just goes to show you that, with just a few harmonious decor items, you can create a lovely display!

 a vintage milk glass banana stand with faux yellow stems on a Summer mantel

-Design a Shelf Display
+3. Design a Shelf Display with Vintage Milk Glass

 vintage decor with milk glass and a fern on a shelf